fwupd/fwupd/README.md

 feedback to LVFS administrators and OEM developers regarding firmware update process efficacy.

-The privacy policy regarding this data can be viewed on the [fwupd website](https://fwupd.org/privacy).
+The privacy policy regarding this data can be viewed on the [fwupd website][Privacy].

 To report the status of an update run: